mboma99/AfroAroma/README.md

-# Café Android App
+# Café AfroAroma

-Welcome to the Café Android App!
+Welcome to the AfroAroma!
 This app is designed to manage a café's menu, orders, and more.
 The application is built using Kotlin, Firebase Authentication, Firestore for data storage, and Firebase Storage for handling images.

 ## Features